Fergie

 Fergie and Josh Duhamel announced their separation in September 2017 after eight years of marriage.
 The couple have one child, a son named Axl.

-• Fergie was a fan of The Black Eyed Peas before joining them.
-At the time, BEP was an old-school rap trio, and adding Fergie launched them into the pop stratosphere.
-She started working with them when they needed a singer for their song "Shut Up!," and she ended up performing on their 2003 album Elephunk.
+• Fergie was a fan of The Black Eyed Peas before joining the group in 2002.
+At the time, BEP were an old-school rap trio; adding Fergie launched them into the pop stratosphere.
+She started working with them when they needed a singer for their song "Shut Up!" but ended up contributing to the entire 2003 Elephunk album and becoming a permanent member.

 • Fergie welcomed baby Axl, her first child with husband Josh Duhamel, into the world in August 2013.
 Speaking to Ellen DeGeneres, she recalled how she came up with her son's name.
 "I had this dream and I was in the audience at this festival.
 It was outdoors and it was all grimy and nobody knew who I was.
 I was just one of the fans.
 It was like the old days.
 It was so cool.
 And on stage singing was Jim Morrison and then came Bob Marley and then Axl Rose," she said.
 "I mean, I was in heaven in this dream and I'm dancing and just getting into the music and then all of a sudden, boom, boom.
 And I wake up and it was the first time my son kicked me in the stomach and it was like he was feeling the music with me."